Kiyoto Fujinami: Super GT (2017-2022, 2024)

-Fujinami made his Super GT debut in 2017 with Team Mach, driving the #5 Toyota 86 MC (MC86).
+Fujinami made his Super GT debut in 2017 with Team Mach, driving the No. 5 Toyota 86 MC (MC86).
 That season, he earned three points in seven races, and finished 22nd in the standings with a best finish of eighth at Autopolis.
 He did not receive a full season contract for 2018, but returned to Team Mach as a third driver at the Fuji GT 500 Mile Race.

 Fujinami earned another part-time contract in 2019, this time driving for JLOC in their #87 Lamborghini Huracan GT3.
 At the Fuji GT 500 Mile Race, Fujinami, Andre Couto, and Tsubasa Takahashi took the GT300 class win, ending a five-year winless drought for JLOC.

 In 2020, Fujinami signed a full-time contract and won the Super GT GT300 class championship alongside Joao Paulo de Oliveira in their #56 Nissan GT-R. Fujinami and Oliveira won two races at Twin Ring Motegi and Fuji Speedway, securing a further podium and finishing with 71 points.
 In 2021, Fujinami and Oliveira fell short of a repeat championship, despite winning at Okayama and two further podiums at Sugo and Motegi.
 They finished second in the standings to the Subaru R&D Sport team of Takuto Iguchi and Hideki Yamauchi.

 Fujinami continued racing with Oliveira and Kondo Racing in 2022.
 For the second straight season, the pair won the opening round at Okayama and led the championship at the half way point of the season.
 In the final round at Motegi, Fujinami and Oliveira won their second title in three years, despite Oliveira losing a wheel late in the race.
 They won the championship after championship rival Riki Okusa's teammate Ryuichiro Tomita conceded fifth place on the last lap.

 After missing the 2023 season entirely, Fujinami returned to Super GT in 2024 with Team Mach alongside new co-driver Yusuke Shiotsu.